TAFE SA: Adelaide Metropolitan

-The Regency campus includes the Regency International Centre, which includes three training outlets open to the public: Graduates Function Centre; TIROS Restaurant; and Results Cafe.
+The Regency campus includes the Regency International Centre, which includes three training outlets open to the public: the Graduates Function Centre, TIROS Restaurant, and Results Cafe.
 The Centre also includes the Artisan Cheese Making Academy Australia, the only training college dedicated to artisan cheese in Australia, and the Campus Brewery, a micro-brewery with associated plant.
 Le Cordon Bleu hotel management and culinary arts college, launched in 1992, is also based at the Regency campus, and is partnered with both TAFE SA and the University of South Australia.

+Adelaide Hills and Fleurieu

+The Adelaide Hills and Fleurieu group includes the following campuses: